joshuadavidthomas/django-github-app/README.md

 ### GitHub API Client

-The library provides `AsyncGitHubAPI`, an implementation of gidgethub's abstract `GitHubAPI` class that handles authentication and uses [httpx](https://github.com/encode/httpx) as its HTTP client.
-While it's automatically provided in webhook handlers, you can also use it directly in your code.
+The library provides `AsyncGitHubAPI` and `SyncGitHubAPI`, implementations of gidgethub's abstract `GitHubAPI` class that handle authentication and use [httpx](https://github.com/encode/httpx) as their HTTP client.
+While they're automatically provided in webhook handlers, you can also use them directly in your code.

+The clients automatically handle authentication and token refresh when an installation ID is provided.
+The installation ID is GitHub's identifier for where your app is installed, which you can get from the `installation_id` field on the `Installation` model.

+#### `AsyncGitHubAPI`

+For Django projects running with ASGI or in async views, the async client provides the most efficient way to interact with GitHub's API.
+It's particularly useful when making multiple API calls or in webhook handlers that need to respond quickly.

 ```python
 from django_github_app.github import AsyncGitHubAPI